[PREV - BROCKMANS_THIRD] [TOP]

 A vision of North America throughout the eons:

-with extreme seasons and an exaggerated response
+seasons and an exaggerated response to climate

-land masses, and then disconnected to evolve on it's own.
+then disconnected to evolve on it's own.

 Flannery presents some general principles which